fliverdev/rider/README.md

 [![Issues](https://img.shields.io/github/issues/fliverdev/rider.svg)](https://github.com/fliverdev/rider/issues)
 [![License](https://img.shields.io/github/license/fliverdev/rider.svg)](https://opensource.org/licenses/GPL-3.0)

-Fliver is a smartphone app to cater to the gross mismanagement of autorickshaw services in India.
-When you need an autorickshaw, you can simply open the app and mark your location.
-When there are 3 or more Riders in the same area, Drivers get notified and can view the areas of high demand, and accordingly come to pick Riders up.
+Fliver is an app to help you get a Rickshaw easily.
+Whenever you need one, you can simply open the app and mark your location.
+When there are 3 or more Riders in the same area, Drivers get notified and can see the areas of high demand, and then come to pick you up.

-The entire project is open source and free of charge.
-There are no additional costs for Riders besides for the regular metered rickshaw fare, and there is no commission that Drivers need to pay.
-Fliver is a completely non-profit project, created to benefit Indian citizens.
+The entire project is Open Source and free of charge.
+There are no additional costs for Riders besides for the regular metered Rickshaw fare, and there is no commission that Drivers need to pay.
+Fliver is a completely free and non-profit project, created to benefit Indian citizens.

 This is the Rider app repository for Riders to mark their locations and notify a Driver.
 It is part of the Final Year Project of three Computer Engineering students.